CertifiedTrue/certifiedtrue.co/README.md

   /Users/YourLocalComputerName/github/website-main

 ?
 Which Firebase CLI features do you want to setup for this folder?
-Press Space to select features, then Enter to confirm y our choices.
+Press Space to select features, then Enter to confirm your choices.
 Hosting: Configure and deploy Firebase Hosting sites

 === Project Setup